 - Developing a universal long term trend in runway friction for aircraft skid resistance.

 - Sustainable airport concrete mixtures by recycling existing concrete waste.

 The University of the Sunshine Coast gratefully appreciates the support provided by:

 - Australian Government - Department of Defence

 Industry support and representation

-In additional to APRP research and projects, USC APRP staff and students also supported and represented the Australian airport industry through a range of initiatives during 2018, including:
+In additional to APRP research and projects, USC APRP staff and students also supported and represented the Australian airport industry through a range of initiatives, including:

 Research outputs and publications